flarfnug/chatgpt2text/README.md

 This will create the text file that Streamer.bot automatically reads into a variable.

-Finally, you can print the variable in a Twitch/Youtube Chat Message action to display a random quote based on your prompt.
+Print the variable in a Twitch/Youtube Chat Message action to display a random quote based on your prompt.

 To make it easier for your viewers, create a command pointing at the action to retrieve a random quote.